positively-charged/bcc/details.md

 void printf( int arg1 = 0, int arg2 = 0, int arg3 = 0, str format ) {}
 ```

-====
+---

 Optional parameters having a string as a default argument, now work with builtin functions.
-This means you can use the <code>MorphActor()</code> function with one argument, as allowed by the [wiki page](http://zdoom.org/wiki/MorphActor):
+This means you can use the `MorphActor()` function with one argument, as allowed by the [wiki page](http://zdoom.org/wiki/MorphActor):

 ```
 script 1 enter {